speudusa/csharp-web-development-wiki/Class-18-(ORM-Part-3).md

 ## In the prep work this week, the students learned

-1. How to build persistent model classes with one-to-one and many-to-many relationships.
+1. How to build persistent model classes with many-to-many relationships.
 1. What a composite key is.
 1. What a join table is.
-1. How to use different annotations such as ``@OneToOne`` and ``@ManyToMany``.

 ## Announcements